 How to buy BT Group shares

-This guide will give you an overview of BT’s history since privatisation, a summary of its recent performance, and what to look out for if you’re interested in buying.
-Read on to find out more.
+This guide will give you an overview of BT’s history since privatisation, a summary of its recent performance, and what to look out for if you’re interested in getting your hands on its shares.

-How to buy BT shares, a step-by-step guide
+How to buy BT stock, a step-by-step guide

-The process of buying shares in BT isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+The process isn’t massively complicated, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Choose a broker.
-In order to buy BT stock, you will need to use an online brokerage platform.
+You will need to find an online broker platform first.
 There are many different options to choose from, each with its own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally, you can expect to have to provide your name, email address, phone number, and some form of photo identification.